temporalio/temporal/docs/architecture/nexus.md

 ## Disabling Nexus

-To disable Nexus completely a server restart is required as the outbound queue processor (detailed below) is started conditionally if `system.enableNexus` is on and does not shut itself down when the config is turned off.
+To disable Nexus completely a server restart is required as the outbound queue processor (detailed below) is started if `system.enableNexus` is on, but does not shut itself down when this config is disabled.
 See [Disabling the Outbound Queue Processor](#disabling-the-outbound-queue-processor) for shutting off processing on a running server.

 ## Downgrading to a Pre-Nexus Server Release

-In order to safely downgrade the server version to `1.24.x`, first disable nexus via dynamic config (`system.enableNexus`), this ensures that no experimental functionality while Nexus was still being developed is triggered.
+In order to safely downgrade the server version to `1.24.x`, first disable nexus via dynamic config (`system.enableNexus`).
+This ensures that no experimental functionality while Nexus was still being developed is triggered.

 After disabling Nexus, outbound tasks currently scheduled will not be run and timer tasks will immediately go to the